Make work flow faster with Slack’s new platform

 The future of work is not easy to predict.
-Just last year, organisations were navigating remote and hybrid work as we began to emerge from the pandemic.
+Just last year, organizations were navigating remote and hybrid work as we entered the next stage of the pandemic.
 Now they face new challenges: global inflation and supply chain disruptions that are tightening budgets.

-‘We’re just a few months in, using the new platform, and already excited about how it will improve our integration strategy, enabling us to customise how we use it for case swarming and in other ways that weren’t possible before.’
+“After just a few months using the new platform, we can already see how it will improve our integration strategy — like customizing case swarming in ways that weren’t possible before.”

-In a survey of global Slack customers, respondents reported an average 29% increase in time savings from automation and 30% higher engagement with integrated apps since implementing Slack (Salesforce: Slack Customer Success Metrics, 2022).

-Re-engineering our platform meant creating a brand-new modular architecture that gives developers a faster, more flexible way to build on top of Slack.
-Now developers can tailor solutions based on their unique business needs.
+Re-engineering our platform meant creating a brand-new modular architecture and delivering tools that power a faster, more flexible way to build on top of Slack.

 - Go from idea to deployment faster.
-With a new set of developer tools, spend less time on set-up and more time problem-solving.
-Our new Slack command-line interface (CLI) and software development kit (SDK) make it simpler to build, run and deploy code in Slack’s secure, compliant environment.
+New tools like our Slack command-line interface (CLI) and software development kit (SDK) streamline development and build, run and deploy code in Slack’s secure, compliant environment.

 - Do more with less.
-With modular, reusable functions, easily repurpose and swap out code across Slack workflows, reducing redundant development, maintenance and tech debt.
+Create modular building blocks — functions, triggers, and workflows — that anyone can use to power their own custom automations.
+With a centralized place to share and reuse code, you’ll be able to reduce redundant development, maintenance and tech debt.

 - Accelerate user adoption.
-Add a link trigger to your workflow to start and share workflows from anywhere in Slack:
+Getting adoption can sometimes feel more challenging than the development itself.
+Add a link trigger to your workflow, giving users an easy way to start and share workflows from anywhere in Slack:

-- Direct colleagues to processes by sharing a workflow in a Slack message
+- Quickly direct colleagues to processes by sharing a workflow in a Slack message

 - Save workflows to a channel’s bookmarks bar, where users are already adding important links to dashboards, documents and messages

-- Turn a conversation into actionable next steps by adding a workflow in a huddle thread
+- Turn a conversation into next steps by adding a workflow in a huddle thread

-- Next year, you’ll be able to embed workflows in a canvas, pairing critical context with the actions required to move work forwards
+- Next year, you’ll be able to embed workflows in a canvas, pairing critical context with the actions required to move work forward

+“With the building-block approach, we’ll be able to get more out of our code and reuse functions across multiple use cases.
+We’re also enjoying the new developer tools, like the CLI.
+They help us move faster by removing the tedious parts of the development lifecycle.”

 Lastly, we’ve made a number of updates to the Slack CLI to improve developer ergonomics, including: